jDeters-USACE/Antecedent-Precipitation-Tool/README.md

 An automation tool that evaluates three climatological parameters to assist in the making and documenting of various determinations required by policy for the execution of USACE&#39;s Regulatory Program.

+## Scale
+The tool can perform its analyses at a single point, for the consideration of wetland hydrology, or it can be configured to run on a watershed scale to help support a typical year analysis.

 ## Usage

 Rapidly, accurately, and effortlessly determine whether any of the following problematic circumstances exist for a given Latitude, Longitude, and Date: